robinsoncollegeboatclub/server-tools/readme.md

 `npm install -g robinsoncollegeboatclub/server-tools`

-To use, SSH into the server and then run `server-tools`
+To use, SSH into the server and then run `tools`